pytorch/pytorch/docs/source/distributed.tensor.parallel.rst

   :members:
   :undoc-members:

+.. note:: when using the ``Shard(dim)`` as the input/output layouts for the above ParallelStyles, we assume the input/output activation tensors are evenly sharded on the tensor dimension ``dim`` on the DeviceMesh that TP operates on.
+For instance, ``RowwiseParallel`` accepts input that is sharded on the last dimension, it assumes the input tensor already been evenly sharded on the last dimension.

 For models like Transformer, we recommend users to use ``ColwiseParallel`` and ``RowwiseParallel`` together in the parallelize_plan for achieve the desired